 The Office of Residence Life fosters the development of resident students through a number of involvement opportunities.
 Students are encouraged to take advantage of opportunities to gain leadership, time-management, cooperation and practical skills.
-In addition to the opportunities below, the Office of Student Activities and Orientation can assist students with involvement in Hood’s many student organizations, class council, campus activities board and other leadership roles.
+In addition to the opportunities below, the student life suite and the Office of Orientation can assist students with involvement in Hood’s many student organizations, class council, campus activities board and other leadership roles.

 Governance of Hood’s housing system is shared amongst students, building/area staff and College administration.
 Students play a significant role in creating a unique community atmosphere in each of Hood’s living environments and participate in the development of policy through the House Council/House Forum system and the Hood Student Government Association (SGA).
 Members of House Council and House Forum are often called upon to provide key feedback as part of resident assistant and professional staff hiring processes.

 Each of the traditional residence halls has an elected House Council made up of residents of the building.
 House Councils are advised by the professional staff member responsible for the building.
 Members of House Council play an active role in providing activities and events for their hall and serve as advocates for student concerns.
 Each House Council includes a President and Vice President, elected at the beginning of each fall semester.
 Resident Assistants serve as floor representatives.
 Students in College-leased housing (7th Street Duplexes and Apartments at Sunset) and the Marx Center Honor Housing elect one President and Vice President to represent the area.

 House Forum serves as the student governance body for the residential system as a whole.
 This group, which consists of two delegates from each hall, one Language/Honors house president and the apartment council president, plans several traditional campus-wide events each year.
 Major events coordinated by House Forum include Policies for Dollars, Holiday Tea, the Roommate Game and Airband.
 House Forum is advised by the director of residence life and judicial affairs and led by a chairperson who is selected during campus-wide elections each spring.
 For additional information about House Forum, please see the House Forum Constitution.